beatrizjafelice/Airline-Passenger-Satisfaction/README.md

 (EN)

-This assignment was a part of the 2024.1 Data Mining coursework at the Federal University of ABC (UFABC).
+This assignment was completed as part of the 2024.1 Data Mining coursework at the Federal University of ABC (UFABC).
 Special thanks to professor Debora Medeiros :)

 ## Assignment
 1. Obtain a dataset relevant to an area of interest.